jamulussoftware/jamulus/CONTRIBUTING.md

 ~~~

 ### Supported platforms
-We strive to support the following platforms and versions:
+We support the following platforms and versions:
 - Windows 10 <!-- Is this the only version?
 Do we have to specify a specific sub-version? -->
 - macOS <!-- Which versions? -->
 - Ubuntu Linux 18.04 or later, Debian 10 or later, most Linux flavors with recent enough Qt versions